Home Legal Depo-Provera Lawsuit

 Depo-Provera Lawsuit Case Study

 Drugwatch has analyzed Depo-Provera cases, including this lawsuit filed by Monique Jones in California.
-This is an example of Depo-Provera lawsuits lawyers have been accepting.
+This is an example of a Depo-Provera lawsuit that lawyers have been accepting.
 Keep in mind that each case is unique.
 Discussing your situation with a lawyer can help determine if you or your family qualify for a Depo-Provera lawsuit.

-"Ms. Jones is seeking compensation for her injuries relating to the development of a cerebral meningioma which was caused by her usage of Depo-Provera," one of Jones' attorneys Brendan McDonough told Drugwatch.
-"We believe Pfizer and others knew for many years about the risk of developing meningioma associated with Depo-Provera."
+“Ms. Jones is seeking compensation for her injuries relating to the development of a cerebral meningioma which was caused by her usage of Depo-Provera,” attorney Brendan McDonough told Drugwatch.
+“We believe Pfizer and others knew for many years about the risk of developing meningioma associated with Depo-Provera.”

 Monique Jones filed her Depo-Provera lawsuit in October 2024 in the United States District Court Central District of California.